-Here are a couple of things to keep in mind when considering retaining walls.
-Pikes Peak Regional Building Department has rules about the height and spacing between retaining walls.
+Here are a couple of things to keep in mind when considering creating terraces for walls.
+Pikes Peak Regional Building Department has rules about the height and spacing between walls.
 The maximum height of a retaining wall is four feet.
 Any walls exceeding 4 feet in height must be designed and inspected by a licensed civil engineer.
-Spacing between multiple retaining walls must be twice the height of the wall.
-For example, if a wall is 3 feet high the next wall must be set 6 feet behind the first wall.
+Spacing between multiple retaining walls is recommended to be twice the height of the wall.
+For example, if a wall is 3 feet high the next wall should be set 6 feet behind the first wall.

 Retaining wall materials